Each student is expected to maintain academic ethics and honesty in all its forms,

 - Letting someone else copy from your assignment or exam

-- Copying and pasting, without giving proper credit to or paraphrasing the source
+- Copying and pasting, without giving proper credit to or properly paraphrasing the

 - Unauthorized group work